microsoft/pxt-arcade/docs/courses/csintro1/motion-and-events/random.md

 1. Review the code below
 2. Create the sample code and run the code
-3. Examine the use of SpriteKind in the overlap.
+3. Examine the use of SpriteKind in the overlap

 ```blocks
 enum SpriteKind {